Master of Justice Administration

 - Three letters of recommendation with specific comments regarding the applicant’s academic work, professional experience and ability to successfully complete graduate study.
 The letters are usually from the applicant’s faculty members or supervisory personnel.

-- A letter of intent specifying the applicant’s interest in the program plus the applicant’s academic and professional background in preparation for graduate study.
+- A letter of intent (300 word minimum) specifying the applicant’s interest in the program plus the applicant’s academic and professional background in preparation for graduate study.

 - A resume including education and work experience.